Contemporary Black Architects Make Their Marks on Architecture and Design

 In 1978, William and Ivenue entered into two partnerships.
 They were married and started an architectural firm – Stanley Love-Stanley PC, an Atlanta-based company that today is the second-largest African-American architectural practice in the South.

 Their initial collaboration was their first home.
 The two designed the house, worked on it, and in the process learned lessons about actual construction.
 The house was featured in Homes of Color Magazine in 2003.
 From that first project, the couple has worked together to bring different skills and personalities to their firm.

-Considered their best known work, the New Horizon Sanctuary, Ebenezer Baptist Church, is a 34,000-square-foot-structure that includes a 1,600-seat sanctuary, educational building, peace plaza, bell tower, and prayer garden.
+Considered their best-known work, the New Horizon Sanctuary, Ebenezer Baptist Church, is a 34,000-square-foot-structure that includes a 1,600-seat sanctuary, educational building, peace plaza, bell tower, and a prayer garden.

 One of their highlights was a huge project for their alma mater: the design of the Olympic Aquatic Center at Georgia Tech.
 The new complex was the centerpiece of the 1996 Olympic competitions for swimming, diving, synchronized swimming, and water polo.
 The center features 4,000 permanent seats and room for 11,000 temporary seats.
 The firm participated as a 50 percent joint venture partner.

 Other projects include

 The historic renovation of Reynolds Cottage, the residence of the President of Spelman College (Atlanta), included improvements to the structural, mechanical, and electrical infrastructure.
 The 23,000-square-foot cottage serves as a reception facility for visiting dignitaries as well as the home of the school’s president.